 Handmade Gift Projects

 These thoughtful DIY gifts showcase the beauty and practicality of loofah crafts.
 Perfect for holidays, birthdays, housewarmings, or any occasion where you want to give something unique and eco-friendly.
+If you enjoy creating these, you might even be able to turn projects into income.

-- Create 2-3 loofah soap bars in complementary scents (lavender, eucalyptus, citrus)
+- Create 2-3 loofah soap bars in complementary scents

 - Make 1-2 matching bath sachets with dried herbs